 Misaligned wisdom teeth can position in different directions, horizontally or angled inward or outward, impacting surrounding teeth and your overall mouth.

-Wisdom teeth can erupt through the gum making the area vulnerable to bacteria and subsequently, an infection.
+At our office in Detroit wisdom teeth removal is offered because wisdom teeth can erupt through the gum making the area vulnerable to bacteria and subsequently, an infection.
 This can result in stiffness, swelling, and illness, not to mention a lot of pain.
 You are also more at risk for tooth decay and gum disease because of the hard-to-reach location of the wisdom teeth.

 What happens if you don’t remove your wisdom teeth?
 They will create complications such as impacting and damaging your other healthy teeth.
 As mentioned, your wisdom teeth will angle themselves against the second molars, changing your bite.
 Being in the corners, wisdom teeth are also difficult to reach, often causing tooth decay and painful infection.